-- Use the spectral imaging system (such as The SpectraCube® Imaging system) to differentiate between the different spectral characteristics of chromosomes – chromosome-specific labeled probes (in different combinations) generate emission spectra of a specific chromosome, which is measured by the system.
+- Use the spectral imaging system (such as The SpectraCube® Imaging system) to differentiate between the different spectral characteristics of chromosomes – chromosome-specific labeled probes (in different combinations) generate emission spectra of a specific chromosome, which are measured by the system.

 - Use software (such as SKYView™ software) to analyze the spectra obtained from different fluorochrome combinations.

 - The chromosomes are then arranged in a karyotype.
 To easily visualize the chromosomal aberrations, the software assigns a pseudocolor to the chromosomes.

 - Capture the DAPI image separately and invert it into a G-banding pattern.
 It acts as a complement to spectral karyotyping, as it provides the banding pattern information.